denmercs/Programming-notes/Javascript CS NOTES.md

 | Time Complexity (Best) | Time Complexity (Average) | Time Complexity (Worst) | Space Complexity |
 | ---------------------- | ------------------------- | ----------------------- | ---------------- |
 | O(nk)                  | O(nk)                     | O(nk)                   | O(n + k)         |

+# Data Structures

+- collections of values, the relationships among them, and the functions or operations that can be applied to the data.